 The regular season (from player assessments in January/February through the last game played in June) rental rate is $75.
 Players who wish to continue renting equipment through the offseason (or any part thereof) may do so for an additional $75.
 A $200 deposit check is also required which will be cashed if the equipment is not returned in the time and manner that is communicated by the Vienna Youth Lacrosse Equipment Manager, via the VYI Lacrosse website and/or e-mail.

 4. What uniforms are used for lacrosse?

 For girls, Vienna Youth Lacrosse will provide each player with a game jersey and skort, which may be kept by the player at the end of the season.
-Likewise, each player on the boys' teams will be given a game jersey and shorts - the game jersey is to be returned at the end of the season (and will be used again next year); the games shorts are theirs to keep at the end of the season.
+Likewise, each player on the boys' teams will be given a game jersey and shorts, which are theirs to keep at the end of the season.

 5. What is the time commitment for lacrosse?

 In the NVYLL, most teams will practice two or three times a week during the season (late February/early March through early June).
 Most teams will play eight games.
 Generally, boys' games are played on Saturday and girls' games are played on Sunday.
 However, scheduling conflicts and rescheduling due to weather may result in games being scheduled on different days.

 Our home fields for games are Madison HS, Marshall HS, Oakton HS, and Oak Marr #2.
 Vienna Youth Lacrosse understands the challenge of juggling various family members' schedules and commitments.
 However, our coaches reserve the right to institute penalties, including limiting game day play time, based upon a player's absence during scheduled practices or games.

 6. Does Vienna Youth Lacrosse provide trophies for each player?